 - Relapse Prevention

-Alcoholism affects people across the entire United States.
-Surveys indicate that around 15 million people in this country meet the criteria for some type of AUD (alcohol use disorder), and sadly, many of those affected will never seek treatment.
+Alcohol addiction affects people across the entire United States.
+The National Institute on Alcohol Abuse and Alcoholism indicates that around 14.1 million adults in this country meet the criteria for some type of AUD (alcohol use disorder), and sadly, less than 8% of those affected will ever receive treatment.
 In some ways, this is not surprising; alcohol is ever-present in our society, from bars and restaurants, to work and school functions, and even during family events, Americans are expected and encouraged to drink alcohol from the time they are still young.
 This can make admitting you have a problem extremely difficult.

 If you’ve ever done something embarrassing or regrettable while under the influence of alcohol, you probably have a good idea of the immediate effects of alcohol use, and embarrassment is one of the more minor concerns.
 While drunk, your judgment is impaired, which can lead to risky behavior and harmful outcomes.
 One extreme example is when intoxicated people decide to drink and drive and cause car accidents and/or get arrested for a DUI.